Optimal auction duration: A price formation viewpoint: The model

+In practice there are different kinds of market makers and we could have assumed that each market maker has its own noise.
+That said, there are typically not so many market makers in the market and since they basically have the same technology, it is reasonable to assume that they have the same noise parameter.
+Note also that a model with different variance parameters would be very hard to calibrate because of the anonymity of our data. \\

 Consequently, market makers inject information in the LOB since they reveal the knowledge they have on the price through their supply function.
 However, the longer the auction duration, the less reliable the views of market makers arrived early in term of the estimation of the efficient price $P$ at the clearing time\footnote{To partially address this issue we extend our model allowing market makers to revise their position by canceling their orders in Appendix \ref{appendix:cancellation}.}\footnote{Note that a possible extension would be to consider that $\tilde{P}_k$ also depends on recently observed clearing prices, see \cite{fricke2018too}.}.
 Finally to obtain a regenerative market we consider that after the auction clearing time $\tau^{cl}_i$ market makers cancel their unmatched limit orders.
-So at the clearing there is $N^{i, mm}_{\Delta_i}$ market makers in the LOB.\\
+Since sequential auctions markets with sufficiently large durations do not really exist, it is hard to have an idea of what would be the market maker's behavior.
+Of course, total cancellation after the clearing is not so realistic.
+However, note that the times of interest of our analysis are the auctions closing times, where the model is very reasonable.
+For example, when $h=0$, which corresponds to a CLOB market, at each time a market order is sent, the LOB is already filled thanks to Assumption 2 below.
+By setting $\Delta_i = \tau^{cl}_i-\tau^{cl}_{i-1}$ we deduce that at the clearing there is $N^{i, mm}_{\Delta_i}$ market makers in the LOB.\\